 - Deleting files in apps, such as audio books, that take up a lot of space on your iPhone.

 Once you make more room on your iPhone, check your iPhone apps that are waiting or try reinstalling the apps.

 Software is the code that tells your iPhone what to do and when to do it.
 Unfortunately, software doesn’t always work properly.
 When that’s the case, it could be the reason for iPhone apps getting stuck while waiting to download updates.

 A simple way to help correct a software problem on your iPhone is to restart the phone.
 You’d be amazed how often this simple step helps!

 To restart your iPhone, hold down the power button.
 That’s on the upper right-hand side of your iPhone.
 Hold it for a few seconds until the screen changes.
 Then, slide your finger across the part that says slide to power off.
 Once your iPhone is off, count to 10 and then push the power button again to restart it.

 If a simple restart doesn’t help, try a hard reset.
-To do this, hold your power button and your Home button down at the same time.
+To do this, hold the power button and the Home button down at the same time.
 When the screen changes, let go of both buttons.
-Your iPhone will restart itself.

 Reset Your iPhone Settings

 If restarting the iPhone and a hard reset don’t help, you can try resetting your iPhone’s settings.
 This puts your software settings back to the way they were when you got your iPhone (or the latest version of your iPhone’s operating system).